 - C1.
 Integration with GEO, Copernicus and ESA activities concerning data sharing and knowledge generation.
 (The H2020-SC5-2015-one-stage call specifically required to address the coherence of European participation within GEO and provide a research and innovation component to the Copernicus programme [4].) - C2.
 Alignment with major open data initiatives.
 (The ERA-PLANET deliverable D4.5 "Data Management Plan" provides the Data Management Principles for ERA-PLANET presenting the general context that ERA-PLANET Transnational Projects live in [6].
-Specific iCUPE Data Management Plan will be periodically updated as iCUPE deliverables D5.1.x and D5.3.x [5].) - C3.
+Specific iCUPE Data Management Principles and iCUPE Data Management Plan will be periodically updated as iCUPE deliverables D5.1.x and D5.3.x [5].) - C3.
 Adoption of an ERA-PLANET common set of Key Enabling Technologies (KET).
-(The call for Transnational Projects explicitly asked for a plan of adoption of KETs including the GEOSS Platform components.)

-2.2.1 Changes in the GEO context
+(The call for Transnational Projects explicitly asked for a plan of adoption of KETs including the GEOSS Platform components.) - 2.2.1 Changes in the GEO context

-In the period since the release of the first version of the present deliverable (January 2020) some important changes have occurred in the GEO context:
+In the period since the start of the iCUPE project and the release of the present deliverable (June 2020) some important changes have occurred in the GEO context: